Amiga Fast File System: FFS Modes

-DOS\5: Directory caching with FFS (FFS-DC).
-Both dircache modes were not backwards compatible with earlier versions of FFS.
+The new FFS-DOStypes introduced with AmigaOS v2.04 (v37):

+The last published major version of FFS by Commodore (v39), saw the following FFS-DOSTypes being introduced with AmigaOS v3.0:

-Version 40.1 was the last version of FFS released by Commodore, and came with AmigaOS 3.1, both on the OS disks and in the ROM.
-After this, several Unofficial patches appeared which allowed its use on drives after the first 2 GB of a hard disk using a 64-bit addressing system called TrackDisk64 or TD64 (although the 2 GB limit on file size and the 127 GB limit on partition sizes remained, as it was a limitation of AmigaOS dos.library and all then-current Amiga software) and carried the version number of v44.
-The version of FFS that came with AmigaOS 3.5 and 3.9 was v45 and differed in that it used a different 64-bit addressing system, New Style Device or NSD.
+Version v40.1 was the last version of FFS released by Commodore, and came with AmigaOS 3.1, both on the OS disks and in the ROM.

+After this, several Unofficial patches appeared which allowed its use on drives after the first 2 GB of a hard disk, using a 64-bit addressing system called TrackDisk64 or TD64 (although the 2 GB limit on file size and the 127 GB limit on partition-sizes remained, as it was a limitation of AmigaOS' dos.library and all then-current Amiga software) and carried the version number of v44.

+The version of FFS that came with the later official licensed AmigaOS-releases from German distributor Haage & Partner, AmigaOS 3.5 and v3.9 respectively, was v45 – It differed from the former versions in that it used a alternate 64-bit addressing system, called New Style Device or NSD.

-More recently (from 2003), MorphOS and AmigaOS 4 have introduced support for a slightly updated "FFS2", by Olaf Barthel (FFS v46, v50 respectively).
-This is compatible with the older FFS.
-It is PowerPC native, and introduced two more dostypes (which are not capable of being read by the older FFS):
+More recently in 2003, MorphOS and AmigaOS 4 have introduced support for a slightly updated "FFS2", by Olaf Barthel (FFS v46, v50 respectively) – This release is compatible with the older FFS.
+It is PowerPC native, and introduced further two more DOSTypes:

-DOS\6: "Long Filename" (OFS-LNFS).
-This allowed files to have a longer filename (up to 107 characters) than the usual Amiga limit, which was 31 characters.

-DOS\7: Long filenames for FFS (FFS-LNFS).

-There were no directory caching modes available for LNFS dostypes, and International Mode was always enabled.

-Despite the ability to use the long filenames, by this time FFS compared very poorly to other available filesystems on the platforms it was available for.
-Apart from these extra dostypes, there are little or no functional difference between FFS and FFS2 (although some older non-specified bugs may have been dealt with) and should still not be used except for legacy purposes.
+However, despite eventually obtaining additional features and ultimately the ability to use the long filenames, by the time these additions were made, FFS already compared very poorly to other available filesystems on the platforms it was available for.
+Apart from these extra DOSTypes, there are little or no functional difference between FFS and FFS2 (although some older non-specified bugs may have been dealt with) and should still not be used except for legacy purposes.
 Disk validation is still necessary in FFS2 (and may still result in data loss) just as it was on FFS, despite early beliefs to the contrary.

-In September 2018, Hyperion Entertainment released Amiga OS 3.1.4 from the Amiga OS 3.1 source.
-It included an updated FastFileSystem V46 in the Kickstart ROM.
-The V46 FFS natively supported the APIs for TD_64, NSD, and/or the classic 32-bit TD_ storage calls.
+In September 2018, Hyperion Entertainment released Amiga OS 3.1.4 build upon the Amiga OS 3.1 source.
+It included an updated FastFileSystem V46 within the Kickstart ROM.
+The V46 FFS natively supports the APIs for TD_64, NSD, and/or the classic 32-bit TD_ storage-calls.
 This lets the Amiga OS v3.x use and boot from large media (>4GB) natively, and support >2GB partition sizes.

 In July 2019, an additional file-based update to FFS was contained in the 3.1.4.1 update.
 In May 2021, an updated Amiga OS 3.2 was released and provided a matching ROM-based V47 FFS update which gained a few minor features and fixes.